x-kazumi/opennos-db-help/Adding NPCs.md

 **Color** doesn't work I guess.
 So just leave it at 0 :D

 **ItemVNum** is gonna be the Item you want to sell in the Shop.
 For the ID's check your ID-List.
-As i already said I will link the ID-List Creator Tool below.
+[Here](https://www.elitepvpers.com/forum/nostale-hacks-bots-cheats-exploits/3470713-release-updated-id-tool-6-3_02-hotfix.html) you can get the ID List creator by IceTrailer :)

 **Rare** will set a rare to the item if it's a weapon, armor or shell.